bridgesystems/Bridgemate-Data-Connector-Scoring-Program-Client/Documentation/MD/Initializeanevent.md

 An event can be initialized with one or more sessions.Initialization is done using the [InitializeEvent](<Overviewofcommunication.md>) command and an [InitDTO](<InitDTO.md>).
 The SessionGuid must not be set in the [ScoringProgramRequest](<Overviewofcommunication.md#Diagram>).
 This DTO must at least contain information on the scoring method, the scoring group for each section and the movement.

 Player data, starting posititons and handrecords are optional.
-Board results are no part of initialization data but can be sent later.
+Board results are no part of initialization data but can be sent later.N

 Furthermore, the InitDTO contains a [Commands](<InitDTO.md#Commands>) property that specifies which actions the Bridgemate Control Software must undertake&nbsp; when it has been launched.

+**Note**

+A player, as identified by his playernumber, may only exist once in the event.
+In the case that a player participates in both events make sure to duplicate the player with a different playernumber.

 ### Example json code